 They were originally native to the Southwest, living near streams, woodland edges, or chaparral.

 In 1940 New York pet store owners, who were selling the birds illegally, released the birds to avoid prosecution.
 This adaptive bird survived and developed a population that spread westward.

 Now it has become so common that many people dismiss it as just another brown bird.

 However, if you ask a House Finch, it will tell you that it’s a very important bird.
-Since they frequent bird feeders, they have helped keep many pet store owners in business.
+Since they frequent bird feeders, they have helped keep many pet store owners in business (by selling lots of birdseed).
 And their song entertains people nationwide.